Tornado Cash: History

 On August 23, 2023, two more Tornado developers, Roman Storm and Roman Semenov, were charged with assisting in money laundering in the amount of $1 billion.
 Roman Storm was arrested in Washington State.
 On May 14, 2024, Alexey Pertsev was sentenced by a court in the Netherlands to 5 years and 4 months in prison for his role in Tornado Cash development.
 A trial of Pertsev was also pending as of that date in the United States District Court for the Southern District of New York.
-Roman Storm will face trial July 14, 2025, having received more than $2.5 million in donations for legal defense.
-The trial is set to be overseen by Jay Clayton.

 On November 26, 2024, the United States Court of Appeals for the Fifth Circuit ruled that the immutable smart contracts used by Tornado Cash do not qualify as "property" under federal law, and that the Office of Foreign Assets Control lacked authority to sanction Tornado Cash software directly, "as opposed to the rogue persons and entities who abuse it".

 On March 21, 2025 the economic sanctions against Tornado Cash have been lifted by the U.S. Department of the Treasury, who "remain deeply concerned about North Korea's state-sponsored hacking and money laundering campaign," and "will continue to monitor closely any transactions that may benefit malicious cyber actors."
-The prosecution of Tornado Cash founder Roman Storm continues to be ongoing in the Trump Administration with chief legal officer of the crypto firm Variant stating, “This really is a vestige of the Biden administration’s war on crypto,” and that, "It’s shocking the case is still moving forward.”
+The prosecution of Tornado Cash founder Roman Storm continues to be ongoing in the Trump Administration with chief legal officer of the crypto firm Variant stating, "This really is a vestige of the Biden administration's war on crypto," and that, "It's shocking the case is still moving forward."

+Roman Storm faced trial July 14, 2025, having received more than $2.5 million in donations for legal defense.
+The trial was set to be overseen by Jay Clayton.
+After a three week trial, Storm was found guilty of conspiracy to operate an unlicensed money transmitting business, one of the three criminal charges he had faced.